 Furthermore, with this condition, subpectoral placement tends to commonly produce optimal results.
 Breast Size is also a factor to consider with this condition, as the concavity can cause breasts to appear too close together with overly large implants.
 However, each patient is different and the consultation will help to best meet individual needs.

 If you are unhappy with your appearance due to pectus excavatum, breast implants may be a way to minimize its outward effect on your figure.
 Dr. Sherman is dedicated to carefully evaluating each situation and providing detailed skill and care to each patient.

 What to Expect During Your Consultation

-This describes the position of the breast implants in relation to the pectoralis muscle.
-Depending on your anatomy, age, and vocation, there are advantages to each approach for breast augmentation.
+This describes the position of the implants in relation to the pectoralis muscle.
+Depending on your anatomy, age, and vocation, there are advantages to each approach.
 Dr. Sherman will explain each, and help you understand the position that may be ideal for you.

 Breast Augmentation Revision:

 Because of Dr. Sherman’s experience, he often corrects problems associated with previous augmentation surgeries.
 This may reflect the aging of the breast in relationship to the implant, or complications of the previous breast implant surgery.
 Read about Dr. Sherman’s New York patients’ experiences and reviews.

 Patients have a choice of either a general anesthesia or intravenous sedation anesthesia.
 As in all of our operations, the anesthesiologist is a board-certified, and highly skilled, experienced anesthesiologist.
 If the breast implants are placed below the muscle, the operation is usually performed under general anesthesia.